Mike Michaud: Tenure

 Michaud was the only freshman Democratic member of Congress to vote for the 2003 ban on intact dilation and extraction (IDX), often called partial-birth abortion.
 However, Michaud's stance on abortion and related reproductive issues has changed since he entered office.
 When he was elected in 2003, he received a 10% rating by the NARAL Pro Choice America, a reflection of anti-abortion votes; between 2010 and 2013, the same organization gave Michaud a 100% rating.
 This change is likely in part because of the votes Michaud made in favor of allowing and expanding stem cell research, and his vote against banning abortion from federal health care coverage.

-Mike Michaud has been an advocate for veterans for as long as he has served in Congress.
+Michaud has been an advocate for veterans for as long as he has served in Congress.
 As Chairman of the Health Subcommittee of the Veterans' Affairs Committee, Michaud has advocated for more extensive healthcare benefits for veterans and also for more inclusive rural healthcare for veterans.
-In 2007 Michaud came close to being elected Chairman of the Veterans' Affairs Committee.
+In 2007, Michaud came close to being elected Chairman of the Veterans' Affairs Committee.
 He has also called for lowering the cost of prescription drugs.
 In addition, Michaud has worked to pass legislation providing scholarships for returning soldiers, and decreasing the rate of homelessness among veterans.
 Recently, Michaud became an original cosponsor of "Hiring our Veterans Act" which gives tax credits to employers who hire veterans.
-Michaud has worked with the US Department of Veteran Affairs (VA) on many projects.
+Michaud has worked with the U.S. Department of Veteran Affairs on many projects.
 These include a scholarship foundation for children of soldiers killed in active duty, an expansion of VA care in rural Maine, and a major increase in VA funding.

 On May 29, 2014, Michaud called for the resignation of Veterans Affairs Secretary Eric Shinseki in response to problems in the Veterans Health Administration regarding long wait times and coverups of poor performance.
 He had faced criticism on this issue from his opponents in the Governor's race.